mikeevmm/nobeamer/README.md

 You will have to place a copy of nobeamer.tex in your project directory.
 MiKTeX is recommended to automatically include the necessary font dependencies, as well as `eplain.tex`.

+`nobeamer` sets the page size to 8×4 inches, with a horizontal margin of 0.4 inches, and a vertical margin of 0.2 inches.

 ## Commands provided

 * Font sizes, from largest to smallest: